cosc2336-ds-alg/assg04/README.md

    assignment invitation link for 'Assignment Recursion' for our current class semester and section.
 2. Clone the repository using the SSH url to your local class DevBox development environment.
-Make sure that open the cloned folder and restart inside of the correct Dev Container.
+Make sure that you reopen the cloned folder and restart inside of the correct remote  Dev Container.
-3. Confirm that the project builds and runs, though no tests will be defined or run initially.
+3. Confirm that the project builds and runs.
+For this project some tests of the `List` class should run and pass when you initially start the assignment.
 If the project does not build on the first checkout, please inform the instructor.
 4. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub